 •Meal Planning from a place of self-care with a loosely structured meal plan.
 This could be wanting a meatless day, a heart healthy fish day, and mostly plants on the plate.
 Because you deserve to be taken care of.
 In a similar way we plan for our children to eat, we must have a loose structure for ourselves.

 •Eating regularly can maintain a sense of normalcy.

 •Maintains blood sugars to avoid spikes and pantry raids.

 •Eating less than we need right now could place more stress on our bodies.

 Connect more deeply with your food and your feelings of gratitude

-•Consider the people involved in the meal from beginning to end – the delivery people, the grocery store employees, the foodservice workers and those who have lost jobs.
+•Consider the people involved in the meal from beginning to end – the delivery people, the grocery employees, foodservice workers and those who have lost jobs.

-•Consider the why it is on your plate because you were able to purchase food, you took the energy and love to prep the food.
+•Show gratitude to why it is on your plate.
+That you were able to purchase food, you took the energy and love to prep the food.

-•Consider the ingredients on your plate and how it makes you feel – choosing foods that make you feel energized and happy.
+•Be mindful of the ingredients on your plate, and how each makes you feel – choosing foods that make you feel energized and happy.

 This is just a start on the path to gentle nutrition, but first step in considering all aspects of food and how we can make choices that satisfy our emotional and physical hunger right now.
-Give yourself a break, there is enough going on right now to overwhelm us that we do not need to add stress about perfect food into the mix.
+Give yourself a break.
+There is enough going on right now to overwhelm us, and we do not need to add stress about “perfect” food into the mix.